-- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)" - 6.2 We are required by regulations to state the principles we will apply in exercising our powers under the Gambling Act 2005 to determine whether a person is an interested party. - 6.3 Our principles will be that we will adopt the principles of natural justice and decide each case on its merits.
-We will not apply a rigid rule to our decision making but will apply local knowledge and integrity to each decision. - 6.4 We will consider the examples of consideration provided in the Gambling Commission's Guidance to Licensing.
-We will also consider the Guidance that "has business interests "is given its widest possible interpretation and should include partnerships, charities, faith groups and medical practices. - 6.5 The Gambling Commission has recommended that we state that interested parties include trade associations, residents and tenants associations.
-We will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the provisions of the Act. - 6.6 Interested parties under Paragraph 6.1 (c) above can be persons who are democratically elected such as a ward Councillor, M.P.
+- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)" - 6.2 We are required by regulations to state the principles we will apply in exercising our powers under the Gambling Act 2005 to determine whether a person is an interested party. - 6.3 Our principles will be that we will adopt the principles of natural justice and decide each case on its merits.
+We will not apply a rigid rule to our decision making but will apply local knowledge and integrity to each decision. - 6.4 The Licensing Authority takes note of the Gambling Commission's Guidance that interested parties may include trade associations, trade unions, residents' and tenants' associations, and that the types of organisations that may be considered to have business interests will be interpreted broadly to include, for example, partnerships, charities, faith groups and medical practices. - 6.5 The licensing authority will not however generally view membership bodies as interested parties unless they have a member who can be classed as an interested person under the provisions of the Act. - 6.6 Interested parties under Paragraph 6.1 (c) above can be persons who are democratically elected such as a ward Councillor, M.P.
 Etc. No specific evidence of being asked to represent an interested party will be required as long as the Councillor / M.P.
-Etc.

-represents the ward likely to be affected.
-Other than this, we will require any other person acting under Paragraph 6.1 (c) above to be nominated in writing by the appropriate interested parties at Paragraph 6.1 (a) or (b) above.

-- 6.7 When considering whether persons are interested parties in relation to any individual application we will consider: - the size of the premises; - the nature of the premises; - the distance of the premises from the location of the person making the representation; - the potential impact of the premises (number of customers, routes likely to be taken by those visiting the establishment); and - the nature of the complainant.
+Etc. represents the ward likely to be affected.
+Other than this, we will require any other person acting under Paragraph 6.1 (c) above to be nominated in writing by the appropriate interested parties at Paragraph 6.1 (a) or (b) above. - 6.7 When considering whether persons are interested parties in relation to any individual application we will consider: - the size of the premises; - the nature of the premises; - the distance of the premises from the location of the person making the representation; - the potential impact of the premises (number of customers, routes likely to be taken by those visiting the establishment); - the nature of the complainant.
 This is not the personal characteristics of the complainant, but the interests of the complainant, which may be relevant to the distance from the premises.
-For example, it could be reasonable for us to conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a residential school for children with truanting problems and (c) a residential hostel for vulnerable adults - persons with business interests that could be affected - 6.8 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Board dealing with the licence application.
-Applicants should contact the Head of Environmental Health, Gosport Borough Council in the first instance rather than approach their Councillor directly.
+For example, it could be reasonable for us to

+- conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a residential school for children with truanting problems and (c) a residential hostel for vulnerable adults - persons with business interests that could be affected - 6.8 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Board dealing with the licence application.
+Those making representations should contact the Head of Environmental Health, Gosport Borough Council in the first instance rather than approach their Councillor directly.